-2733 Although EFRAG appreciates the importance of principles of effective communication in addressing the disclosure problem, we consider that, because of their generic nature, principles of effective communication should not be mandatory, as they would be difficult to enforce and audit.
-EFRAG suggests that the IASB could include principles of effective communication in the form of illustrative examples or implementation guidance that will accompany, but will not form part of, the general disclosure standard.
-We consider that guidance which that accompanies an IFRS Standard is preferable because it is subject to due process and is given more visibility than educational material or a practice statement.
-Such a document will also remain accessible over time and will be updated when necessary.
+- 29 Although EFRAG appreciates the importance of principles of effective communication in addressing the disclosure problem, we consider that principles of effective communication should not be prescribed in a general disclosure standard, as they would be difficult to enforce and audit.
+EFRAG therefore recommends that the IASB publish the principles of effective communication as non-mandatory guidance. - 30 Regarding the specific forms of non-mandatory guidance discussed by the IASB, EFRAG would welcome a document that will be part of the IFRS Bound Volume and will be subject to full due process.
+Such a document will have more authority than educational material, will remain accessible over time and will be updated when necessary. - 31 EFRAG suggests that the IASB could include principles of effective communication in the form of illustrative examples or implementation guidance that will accompany, but will not form part of, the general disclosure standard.
+We consider that guidance which accompanies a standard is preferable because it is subject to due process and is given more visibility than education material or a practice statement.